HuygensING/alexandria/README.md

-# _Alexandria_: A Command-line Application for digital text editing
+# _Alexandria_: A Command-line Application for Digital Text Editing

 ## What is it?
 In short: _Alexandria_ is a text repository system in which you can store and edit documents.
 It is the reference implementation of [TAG](https://github.com/HuygensING/TAG) (Text-as-Graph), a flexible graph data model for text.
 TAG and _Alexandria_ are under active development at the Research and Development group of the Humanities Cluster.